folkertdev/elm-state/README.md

                         State.map (toNextIndex n) State.get
 ```

-But when subcomputations have a descriptive name, the final composition (in the 'in' clause)
+This problem can be solved by extracting subcomputations and giving them a descriptive name.
+Not only is the final composition
-will be very straightforward.
-At the same time, the subcomputations are extremely reusable.
+(in the 'in' clause) very readable and understandable, the individual components are also nicely reusable.

 ```elm
 cycle : Int -> State (Array Bool) (Maybe Int)